 Near Hutton Magna, Co.
 Durham

-century chapel which has been refitted internally but retains some fittings of considerable interest, notably the medieval font.
+A handsome mid-nineteenth century chapel which has been refitted internally but retains furnishings of considerable interest, notably the medieval font and a five-light east window by William Wailes.
 The church is in a prominent hilltop position and forms a good group with the presbytery and former schoolroom.

 Original Date: 1848